alanbjordan/Insta-Tracker/README.md

 - We were able to connect multiple APIs in a single component(CovidData Component)
 - Made the chart dynamic, State Name, 14(+test) information changes with state selection from the drop down box
 - Created a responsive site using CSS grid
+- Made all of the different CSS frameworks work together for a seemless flow to the application
 - Team work and Collaboration